quiaro/langchain-RAG/README.md

 short_description: Ask questions about an uploaded text or PDF file
 ---

-# RAG Application with FastAPI and React
+# RAG Application with FastAPI, LangChain and React

 This project implements a Retrieval-Augmented Generation (RAG) application that allows users to ask questions about uploaded text and PDF files.
-The app consists of a FastAPI backend and a React frontend.
+The app consists of a FastAPI backend using LangChain and a React frontend.

 ## Features